 Here’s where one of the biggest drawbacks of using Arculus arises: it supports only 41 cryptocurrencies (at the time of writing this article).

-That’s less by all accounts but if you actually check the list here, you would see that it does support most major cryptocurrencies.
+That’s far less than Ledger or Trezor, but if you actually check their website for the full list of supported crypto, you would see that Arculus does support most major cryptocurrencies.
 If you use those currencies, you would be happy with the Arculus Wallet.

 There are plans for adding more cryptocurrencies, so if your favorite crypto isn’t on the list, chances are it might be added soon.